tparchman/loxia_wgrs/README.md

 ### 2021 WGRS at BGI
 A list of fastq IDs and associated information on each bird sequenced during this round can be found in `BGI_2021_fastq_sample_info.csv`.
 There is data for 92 birds here: 30 *Loxia curvirostra* type 2, 26 *Loxia curvirostra* type 5, 30 *Loxia sinesciuris*, 3 *Loxia leucoptera*, and 3 *Loxia curvirostra poliogyna* (Atlas Mts., Morrocco).
+Coverage depth should be between 20-30x for these.

 Fastq files are on Parchman's storage server (`ponderosa:/backups/rawdata_to_backup/xbill_WGRS/BGI_2022_259/Clean/`).

 ### 2023 WGRS at Azenta

 This sequencing round included more extensive and broad taxonomic and ecotypic sampling.
 A list of fastq IDs and associated information on each bird sequenced during this round can be found in `WGRS_Azenta_2023_fastq_sample_info.csv`.
+Coverage depth should be between 20-25x for these.

 Fastq files are on Parchman's storage server (`ponderosa:/backups/rawdata_to_backup/xbill_WGRS/azenta_9_23/30-730065926/00_fastq`), also in a google drive directory in order to share with Andi Kautt.